fscheck/FsCheck/FsCheck Release Notes.md

+### 2.14.6 - To be released

+* Restrict NUnit version range to versions < 3.13.1, as that introduced an incompatibility with FsCheck.NUnit.

 ### 2.14.5 - 18 February 2021

 * Workaround for suspected F# compiler bug: prevented compiler from inlining `Prop.discard`. (by Okke Hendriks)